opendaylight/netvirt/docs/specs/ecmp-bgp-l3vpn.rst

 nodes.
 When there are multiple RDs (if VPN is of type BGP VPN) assigned to VPN instance so that VPN engine can be advertise IP route with different RDs to achieve ECMP behavior in DC-GW as mentioned before.
-But for intra-DC, this doesn’t make any more sense since it’s all about programming remote FIB entries on computes nodes to achieve data traffic spray behavior.
+But for intra-DC, this doesn't make any more sense since it's all about programming remote FIB entries on computes nodes to achieve data traffic spray behavior.
 Irrespective of RDs, when multiple next hops (which are from different Compute Nodes) are